dbinnersley/graphql-sample/README.md

 # graphql-sample

-This is a sample application that uses the golang implementation of the graphql specification, Its a simple application that was used for testing new things in the language and testing out connections to several databases and how joins can be done on the application side of things.
+This is a sample application I spent a couple days working on that uses the golang implementation of the graphql specification, Its a simple application that was used for testing new things in the language and testing out connections to several databases and how data graphs can be created across different backends.

 This sample application uses three different models and represents a sample message board.